Skip to content

 Normally, colors are shaded and tone-mapped for rendering, which means the colors and colormapped-values you specify are not exactly the colors Polyscope renders to the screen.
 Use the flat material to circumvent these effects, and ensure that colors are flat-shaded to the screen with exactly the RGB values specified.

-How do I run Polyscope on a remote or headless server?
+How do I run Polyscope remotely in a browser, via a notebook, or on headless server?